-St. Louis Property Crimes Charges Attorneys
+St. Louis Property Crimes Defense: Fighting Property Damage And Theft Charges

-Last updated on May 18, 2026
+Last updated on August 7, 2026

 If convicted of a property crime, you stand to suffer much more than a criminal penalty.
 You stand to lose your job, your educational opportunities and your reputation within your community.
 The proactive, aggressive defense that KesslerWilliams provides can protect your future and your freedom.
 Our team of three criminal defense attorneys brings decades of combined legal experience to defending the people of Missouri and Illinois from serious charges.